Psychological operations (United States): World War II

-There was extensive use of psychological operations in World War II, from the strategic to the tactical.
-National-level white propaganda was the responsibility of the Office of War Information, while black propaganda was most often the responsibility of the Morale Operations branch of the Office of Strategic Services (OSS).

-Psychological operations planning started before the U.S. entry into the war, with the creation of the Office of the Coordinator of Inter-American Affairs (OCIAA), under Nelson Rockefeller, with the responsibility for psychological operations targeted at Latin America.
+There was extensive use of psychological operations in World War II, including from the Office of War Information, the Morale Operations branch of the Office of Strategic Services (OSS), with planning starting even before the U.S. entry into the war with the creation of the Office of the Coordinator of Inter-American Affairs (OCIAA), under Nelson Rockefeller, with the responsibility for psychological operations targeted at Latin America.
 Special operations and intelligence concerning Latin America was a bureaucratic problem throughout the war.
 Where the OSS eventually had most such responsibilities, the FBI had its own intelligence system in Latin America.

 On 11 July 1941, William Donovan was named the Coordinator of Information, which subsequently became the OSS.
-At first, there was a unit called the Foreign Information Service inside COI, headed by Robert Sherwood, which produced white propaganda outside Latin America.
+At first, there was a unit called the Foreign Information Service inside COI, headed by Robert Sherwood, which produced propaganda outside Latin America.

-To deal with some of the bureaucratic problems, the Office of War Information (OWl) was created with Elmer Davis as director.
-FIS, still under Sherwood, became the Overseas Branch of OWl, dealing in white propaganda.
-The OSS was created at the same time.
-Donovan obtained considerable help from the British, especially with black propaganda, from the British Political Warfare Executive (PWE), part of the Ministry of Economic Warfare.
-PWE was a sister organization to the Special Operations Executive, which conducted guerrilla warfare.
-The British Secret Intelligence Service (SIS, also known as MI6), was an essentially independent organization.
-For the U.S., the OSS included the functions of SIS and SOE, and the black propaganda work of PWE.

 The OSS Morale Operations (MO) branch was the psychological operations arm of the OSS.
 In general, its units worked on a theater-by-theater basis, without a great deal of central coordination.
 It was present in most theaters, with the exception of the Southwest Pacific theater under Douglas MacArthur, who was hostile to the OSS.

-The OSS was responsible for strategic propaganda, while the military commanders had operational and tactical responsibility.
 Dwight Eisenhower was notably supportive of psychological operations, had psychological warfare organization in the staff of all his commands, and worked with OSS and OWI.
-The military did theater-level white propaganda, although the black propaganda function varied, often carried out by joint U.S.-UK organizations.

-For the first time in U.S. history, American psywarriors employed electronic psywar in the field, in September 1944.
 Engineers of the 1st Radio Section of the 1st MRBC recorded POW interviews for front- line broadcasts, and reproduced the sound effects of vast numbers of tanks and other motor vehicles for Allied armored units in attempts to mislead German intelligence and lower enemy morale.

-Leaflets were delivered principally from aircraft, but also with artillery shells.
+Leaflets were also delivered, principally from aircraft but also with artillery shells.